Academic job search

 Timeline for the Academic Job Search

-- Update your CV, general cover letter/letter of application, and organize materials for a teaching portfolio.
+- Update your CV, general cover letter/letter of application, and teaching portfolio.

-- Obtain feedback from faculty, mentors, and fellow students on creating a CV that contains the necessary information for your field of study.
+- Obtain feedback from faculty, mentors, and fellow students on creating a CV.

 - Make an appointment with Career and Student Employment Services for feedback.

 - Obtain letters of reference.
-This is a good time to contact past references and update letters.
 Share a current CV with all references.

 - Finalize one version of your CV as a template.
-You may have several versions of your CV depending on the positions for which you are applying: research positions, teaching positions, endowed chairs, and other types of academic jobs.
+You may have several versions of your CV depending on the positions: research positions, teaching positions, endowed chairs, and other types of academic jobs.

-- Apply for positions.
-Find these through your dissertation chair/advisor, departmental listings, CDC resources, professional conferences and organizations and various internet web sites.
+- Find positions through your dissertation chair/advisor, departmental listings, CDC resources, professional conferences and organizations and various internet web sites.

-- Continue to solicit letters of recommendation and update previous letters.
+- Get letters of recommendation and update previous letters.

 - Attend departmental and campus events.

-- Meet with a CDC counselor for further resources.
+- Meet with a career development specialist for further resources.

 - Continue applying for positions.

-- Evaluate academic job offers and be sure to negotiate for time to carefully consider each offer.
+- Evaluate academic job offers and negotiate for time to consider each offer.

 - Discuss negotiation strategies with your advisor, counselor, and other personal resources.